petterdaae/callmemaybe/README.md

 - `[ _ ]` means zero or one
 - `|` means or
 - Operators are left-associative
+- Should not be possible to ignore function return types

 ### Resources
 - The structure of the tokenizer and parser is inspired by this blog post: https://blog.gopheracademy.com/advent-2014/parsers-lexers/.